-As of February 2018, Japan has fifteen EPAs/FTAs that are in force with 17 countries.
+As of February 2019, Japan has entered into EPAs/FTAs with 17 countries and regions.
 Japanese companies benefit from lower tariff rates than normal (EPA tariff rates) on imports/exports from/to the above countries/regions.
 In addition, business environments in trade/investment partner countries can be improved through reduction/elimination of regulations regarding service businesses and establishment of consultations on improving investments environment and business environments, etc.

 The areas covered differ between the individual agreements.
-The areas covered by the EPAs/FTAs signed/in force are as follows (categorization of the areas is based on the structure of the Chapters of Part III of this Report; see the relevant part in Chapter 1 and later Chapters of Part III of this Report for more details on each area).
+The areas covered by the EPAs/FTAs signed/in force are as above (categorization of the areas is based on the structure of the Chapters of Part III of this Report; see the relevant part in Chapter 1 and later Chapters of Part III of this Report for more details on each area)

 The history of Japan's EPAs/FTAs dates back to the Japan-Singapore EPA.
 Its entry into force in November 2001 sparked other ASEAN countries' interest in concluding EPAs/FTAs with Japan.
 In April 2005, the Japan-Mexico EPA came into force.
 In addition, the ASEAN-Japan Comprehensive Economic Partnership (AJCEP), which was Japan's first regional EPA, came into force in 2008.
-Subsequently, seven bilateral EPAs came into force.
+Subsequently, nine EPAs came into force.
 An outline of the EPA signed/in force is given below.